backdrop-contrib/bueditor/README.txt

 E.index: index of the instance in the array BUE.instances E.textArea: textarea of the instance as an HTML object.
 E.tpl: editor template that this instance uses.(one of BUE.templates)
-E.UI: html object that wraps the instance interface. (<div class="editor-container" id="editor-%index"></div>) E.buttons: array of buttons of the instance as HTML objects(input objects: type is button or image) E.bindex: latest/currently clicked button index that can be used in E.buttons.
+E.UI: html object that wraps the instance interface. (<div class="bue-ui" id="bue-ui-%index"></div>) E.buttons: array of buttons of the instance as HTML objects(input objects having the type "button" or "image") E.bindex: latest/currently clicked button index that can be used in E.buttons.
 Ex: E.buttons[E.bindex]

 Here are the METHODS of the instance E: